bgotink/playwright-coverage/README.md

 ## How does it work?

-This uses V8's builtin coverage tracking.
-The fixtures registered via `mixinFixtures` hook into the created `Page` object and tracks javascript coverage.
-After the test is complete, this coverage is stored as attachment to the test execution.
+The fixtures registered in `test` or via `mixinFixtures` hook into created [`Page`s](https://playwright.dev/docs/api/class-page) to track javascript coverage with v8.
+The coverage data is added as attachment to every test.

-Upon completion of all tests, the reporter combines the generated coverage files into one and then converts the v8 coverage format into the format used by istanbul.
-This is then passed into the reports of `istanbul-reports`.
+Upon completion of all tests, the reporter merges all generated coverage files into one and then converts the v8 coverage format into the coverage format used by istanbul.
+The istanbul data is then passed into the reports of `istanbul-reports`.

 ## Common issues